Skip to content

 References

 More senior PMs should be very familiar with common strategic theories and easily separate useful frames from buzzword bingo.
+I’ve laid some here in but these are pretty well tuned to my experiences in tech.

 Books